sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 <br />

-#### prometheus: prometheus_rule_eval
+#### prometheus: alertmanager_config_status

-This panel indicates prometheus rule evaluation failures over 1m.
+This panel indicates alertmanager configuration reload status.

-Rules that Sourcegraph ships with are grouped under `/sg_config_prometheus`.
-[Custom rules are grouped under `/sg_prometheus_addons`](https://docs.sourcegraph.com/admin/observability/metrics#prometheus-configuration).
+A `1` indicates Alertmanager reloaded its configuration successfully.

-> NOTE: Alerts related to this panel are documented in the [alert solutions reference](./alert_solutions.md#prometheus-prometheus-rule-eval).
+> NOTE: Alerts related to this panel are documented in the [alert solutions reference](./alert_solutions.md#prometheus-alertmanager-config-status).

 <sub>*Managed by the [Sourcegraph Distribution team](https://about.sourcegraph.com/handbook/engineering/distribution).*</sub>